sidiandi/ttaudio/README.md

 * Wait until ttaudio has copied the *.gme file to the pen

 ## More possibilities

+ttaenc.exe is a command line version of ttaudio.
+It is contained in the ttaudio installation.

 ttaudio is based on [tttool](http://tttool.entropia.de/), a universal, command line based tool to create and analyze GME files.
 Check out http://tttool.entropia.de/ if you want to do more than just upload some MP3 files, e.g. print your own interactive books or toys.